 One of the first steps to getting your finances under control is setting up an emergency fund to cover unexpected expenses.
-You should keep your emergency fund in a money market account or a CD ladder.
+You should keep your emergency fund in the right type of account like a money market account or a CD ladder.
 When you do this, it is important to determine what constitutes a real emergency and what does not.
 Here are five questions to ask yourself before you use your emergency fund.

 Before you use your emergency fund, you need to look at your budget and see if there is anyway that you can cover these expenses by moving money around for the month.
 For example if you are putting extra money towards debt, could you stop paying the extra this month to cover the expenses?
 Or could you move money out of several smaller categories to cover the expense.
 This is the best way to deal with it so that you do not have to rebuild your emergency fund again.